lu22do/a-frame-minecraft-tutorial/README.md

 # Super simple Minecraft in VR for the HTC Vive

-This tutorial allows you to create a simple VR Minecraft application for the HTC Vive with A-frame.
+This 4-steps tutorial allows you to create a simple VR Minecraft application for the HTC Vive with A-frame.

+Refer to the index.html file in this project for the final result.

+To run it, serve the index.html page with a http server (e.g. [http-sever](https://www.npmjs.com/package/http-server)) and load it to a webvr-enabled browser.

 ## Step 1: Basic HTML page setup